-The Dunedin Museum of Natural Mystery is a small private museum and gallery based in the home of Dunedin mural artist and sculptor, Bruce Mahalski, and located at 61 Royal Terrace in Dunedin.
+The Dunedin Museum of Natural Mystery is a small private museum and gallery based in the home of Dunedin mural artist and sculptor, Bruce Mahalski, and located at 61 Royal Terrace in central Dunedin.

 Spread over three rooms of an old central city villa, the museum contains a collection of skulls, bones, biological curiosities, ethnological art and unusual cultural artifacts which the artist has collected over a life-time.

 There is also a gallery featuring the artist's trademark textural bone sculptures and paintings of animals on canvas.
 Sometimes there are also group shows by local artists.
 The Museum stocks a small collection of books and t-shirts as well as art and sculptures for sale.

 If the Museum isn't open when you visit Dunedin you are welcome to contact Bruce (Ph.
 021 0329 906) and he may be able to open up if he is available.

 - Friday - 12 noon - 5pm